allegro/turnilo/CONTRIBUTING.md

 # How to Contribute

+> **This project is archived and no longer maintained.**
+>
+> Allegro has stepped back from Turnilo's development.
+The repository is read-only and we are
+> no longer reviewing or merging issues and pull requests, so new contributions cannot be accepted.
+>
+> A heartfelt thank you to everyone who contributed over the years — your work is deeply appreciated.
+> The guidelines below are kept for historical reference.

 ## General guidelines

 - Bug reports, feature requests, and any sort of feedback is very welcome.